 98002 Indigenous Perspectives on Crime and Justice

-Students in this subject learn about, reflect on and critique the historical and contemporary relationships between Australian First Nations peoples and the Australian legal system.
-Students focus their learning on various aspects of and perspectives on crime (prevention, policing, victims, offending) and both conventional and alternative models of justice.
-They examine what are often complex relationships from various perspectives and build their professional skills in Indigenous cultural safety.
+Students in this subject learn about, reflect on and critique the historical and contemporary relationships between Australian First Nations peoples and the Australian legal and criminal justice system.
+Students focus on various aspects of and perspectives on crime (prevention, policing, victims, offending) and both conventional and alternative models of justice.
+They examine complex relationships from various perspectives and build their professional skills in Indigenous cultural safety.

 Typical availability